chinabilljin/AzureGlobalConnectionToolkit/README.md

 If you want to discover more or customize the script, please visit [CICD Tool](https://github.com/Azure/AzureGlobalConnectionToolkit/tree/master/CICD%20Tool)

+## Known Issue

+If you are using the GUI for CICD tool input in PowerShell ISE environment, the window will freeze occasionally.
+This is because of some issues between PowerShell ISE and WinForm.
+Please use PowerShell (not ISE) instead if you encounter this issue.

 ## More Guidance

 If you target to investigate Azure in China, we highly recommend to browse [Azure China Playbook](https://aka.ms/azurechinaplaybook).
 Azure China Playbook contains the answers of FAQ when users consider to migrate or start using Azure in China.